It’s Okay to Ask for Help

-The service provides a non-police-led, community-based, client centred, and trauma-informed response to mental health crisis calls and wellness checks.
+The service provides a non-police-led, community-based, client focused, and trauma-informed response to mental health crisis calls and wellness checks.
+A trauma informed approach promotes healing and recovery and takes into account a client’s life experiences.

 • referrals and connections to other services